muffincodes/muffincodes.github.io/_posts/2025-06-06-GoogleSheetAutomation.md

 And here's an example of the types of emails we were receiving:

 ![Email](/assets/Email.jpeg)

-In case anyone anyone also wants to give it a try at making their work easier, I'll be also sharing the code.

 # Want to Try It?
 If you're also looking for ways to make your job easier using AI, I’ll be sharing the code I used in this project on my github.